Research article 28 Oct 2013

 Short summary

-This special issue marks the 100th anniversary of the Liverpool Tidal Institute.
-This preface summarises how the LTI came about and the roles of its first two Directors.
-It also gives an overview of research on tides at the LTI.
+This special issue marks the 100th anniversary of the founding of the Liverpool Tidal Institute (LTI).
+The preface gives a history of the LTI founding and of its first two directors.
+It also gives an overview of LTI research on tides.
 Summaries are given of the 26 papers in the special issue.
-The topics of many of them could be thought of as providing a continuation of the research first undertaken at the LTI.
-They provide a snapshot of work on tides now being made by groups around the world.
+Their topics could be thought of as providing a continuation of the research first undertaken at the LTI.
+They provide an interesting snapshot of work on tides now being made by groups around the world.

 Adam W. Bateson, Daniel L. Feltham, David Schröder, Lucia Hosekova, Jeff K. Ridley, and Yevgeny Aksenov